guildai/issue-resolution/README.in.md

 steps should show the correct/expected behavior.
 Use `FIX.md` to show the steps after a fix has been applied - don't update this section.

-To run this file as a test, use:
+To run this file as a test, use `guild check -t README.md`

-   guild check -nt README.md

-To run the fix:
+To run the fix use `guild check -t FIX.md`.

-    guild check -nt FIX.md
->
+Confirm we're running the version of Guild that replicates the reported behavior.

     $ guild check -n --version '<=XXX'